 Driving a car in Thailand requires obtaining a valid driving license.
 If you are a foreigner, it is important to familiarize yourself with the requirements and processes involved before applying for a driving license in Thailand.
-In this article, we will focus on driving licenses for vehicles (cars).
+In this article, we will focus on driving licenses for vehicles (cars) based on our experience.

 To obtain a driving license for a car in Thailand, the applicant must meet certain conditions.
 The applicant must be at least 18 years old, hold a valid non-immigrant visa, and be in good physical and mental health.
 The required documents include a passport with a non-immigrant visa, photos, a residence certificate issued by the Immigration Bureau, a medical certificate, and a valid international driving license (if any).